cioos-siooc/cioos-catalogue-map-base/README.md

 2. Run project in development mode: `npm run dev`
 3. Test Static Deployment: `npm build`
 4. Static Deployment should be available under the `out` directory.
 You can then use either an extension like LiveServer to
+## Configuration

+For a detail documentation of the possible configuration, see [CONFIG.md](CONFIG.md).

 ## Continous Integration